-STEP 1: If you are currently in valid F-1/J-1 status, you will need to complete the Transfer Form below.
+STEP 1: If you are currently in valid F-1/J-1 status, you will need to complete the New Student Information Form which will be sent to you by an advisor in the Center for Global Programs & Studies once your admissions office alerts of your enrollment.
 You are required to fill this form out.
 Failure to fill it out will result in delays in I-20 processing.
-Once the form is submitted, you will receive an automatic confirmation email from email@example.com.
-Please be sure to add that email address to your list of approved contacts to ensure receipt of this email.
+Once the form is submitted, you will receive an automatic confirmation email.
 Please also check your junk/spam boxes in your email.
-The confirmation email will include details that you should provide to your Designated School Official so that they may transfer your SEVIS record to WFU.
+The confirmation email will include details that you should provide to your Designated School Official/Alternate Responsible Officer so that they may transfer your SEVIS record to WFU.

 *Note* This procedure also applies to those F-1/J-1 students who are currently pursuing a period of optional practical training or academic training.

 Nonimmigrants who are no longer in valid F-1/J-1 status will need to apply for a reinstatement from the USCIS.
 The GPS can assist you with this process.